micro-manager/micro-manager.github.io/_pages/Andor.md

     1x = High capacity mode

-&lt;INCLUDE Note text="For EMCCDs, Andor's nomenclature of PAG is confusing since one may think this "pre-" amplification happens before EM gain amplification.
+&lt;include notice icon="info" content="For EMCCDs, Andor's nomenclature of PAG is confusing since one may think this "pre-" amplification happens before EM gain amplification.
 In reality, EM amplification happens on sensor, and PAG happens after readout of your sensor and before